Charles E W Bean, Diaries, AWM38 3DRL 606/38A/1 - 1915 - Part 4

 metal.
 The men all had broad brimmed felt hats

-buttoned turned up at the one side.
+turned buttoned up at the one side.
 The infantry wore putties,

 & the Light Horse, artillery, engineers, asing